-Sabbatical leaves are granted to provide an opportunity for research, performance or advanced learning.
-The sabbatical leave program promotes excellence in the faculty and enhances the reputation of the department, College, and University.
-Members of the academic faculty with rank of assistant professor or higher who will have completed six years service since appointment to the faculty or since their last sabbatical leave may apply for a sabbatical leave.
-The application proposal must be received in the College of Arts & Letters no later than Monday, October 9, 2017 for sabbatical leave during the 2018-2019 academic year.
-Faculty members should deliver their applications electronically to Elise Browning at firstname.lastname@example.org.
+Sabbatical leaves are granted to provide an opportunity for research, creative activity, or advanced learning.
+The sabbatical leave program promotes excellence in the faculty and enhances the reputation of the department, college, and university.
+Members of the faculty who, by the time of the requested sabbatical, will be tenured and will have completed six years of service since appointment to the faculty or since their last sabbatical leave may apply.
+Consideration for all applications will be given regardless of previous sabbaticals.
+The application proposal must be received in the College of Arts and Letters no later than Monday, October 3, 2022, for sabbatical leave during the 2023-2024 academic year.
+Faculty members should email their applications electronically to the college office at firstname.lastname@example.org.

-- The applicant's record of accomplishment at the University since the previous sabbatical leave or, if none, beginning appointment to the faculty.
-This includes professional productivity, grants and fellowships, teaching and course development, student supervision and advising, participation in professional organizations, and service to the University.
+- The applicant's record of accomplishment at the university since the previous sabbatical leave or, if no previous sabbatical leave, since beginning appointment to the faculty.
+This includes professional productivity, grants and fellowships, teaching and course development, student supervision and advising, participation in professional organizations, and service to the university.

 - Endorsements and letters of validation or support for the sabbatical application.
-This should include a letter of endorsement from the applicant's departmental chairperson.
+This must include a letter of endorsement from the applicant's departmental chairperson.
 The chairperson's letter also should indicate how the applicant's regular teaching and other duties will be met if the applicant is successful in receiving sabbatical leave.
-This or another letter written by an individual sufficiently knowledgeable in the subject area to judge the technical merits of the proposal should include a brief evaluation of the proposed sabbatical project based upon its technical merit, feasibility, and relevancy.
-Where a sabbatical proposal involves a collaborator, sponsor, outside institution, publisher or similar, the application should include a letter of agreement or contract.
+This, or another letter written by an individual sufficiently knowledgeable in the subject area to judge the technical merits of the proposal, should include a brief evaluation of the proposed sabbatical project based upon its technical merit, feasibility, and relevance.
+Where a sabbatical proposal involves a collaborator, sponsor, outside institution, publisher, or similar, the application should include a letter of agreement or contract.